taw00/manuscript-css/examples/example-prose-long-form.md

 <div class="m-header">

-# Manuscript Formatting via CSS: A Long-Form Example
+# Manuscript Formatting via CSS: A Long-Form Example (typical)

-## Chapter and Scenes Manuscript (simplified for presentation)
+## A Compliant Manuscript with Chapters and Scenes

 ### by Author Name